Wandeon/fleet/README.md

 If you only read one file to understand and operate the system, read this README.
 It links to all other source files and runbooks where deeper detail is maintained.

+> **Note:** The root `package.json` is intentionally minimal and private; it exists to pin shared tooling (OpenAPI generation, acceptance helpers) without forcing workspace installs.
+Individual apps such as `apps/ui` and `apps/api` manage their own dependencies and build steps independently.

 ## Repository Structure

 - `baseline/docker-compose.yml:1` - services that run on every device (e.g., Netdata)